pndni/Charge_GM_WM_Properties_Pipeline/README.md

 Finally, multiple statistics are calculated for each processed image in each of the regions defined by both atlases.
-Additionally, the same statistics are calculated using the head mask (primarily for normalizing the T1 intensity values).
+Additionally, the same statistics are calculated using the brain mask (primarily for normalizing the T1 intensity values).

 ## Flowchart